baronfel/Giraffe.Spark/README.md

 # Giraffe.Spark

 Giraffe.Spark is a view engine binding for the Spark View Engine and the Giraffe web library.
-It currently only support full-framework targets because the SparkViewEngine library only supports full-framwork targets.
+It currently only supports full-framework targets because the SparkViewEngine library only supports full-framework targets.

+TODOS:
+- [ ] discover/compile views at startup
+- [ ] find view based on name
+- [ ] figure out a nicer way to provide things like `AntiForgeryToken()` from the Nancy bindings (perhaps custom registration of the base view type is enough?)

 ---